guzart/gulp-ng-constant/README.md

 _optional_

 The module name.
 This property will override any `name` property defined in the input `json` file.
-The default name when used as a tranform stream (i.e. regular plugin) is the passed file name.
+The default name when used as a transform stream (i.e. regular plugin) is the passed file name.
 When [options.stream](#optionsstream) is `true` the default name is `"ngConstants"`.

 #### options.stream